Soul Food Junkies

 Soul Food Junkies is a 2012 documentary directed by Byron Hurt and produced by Lisa Durden.
-The film explores the history and culinary tradition of soul food, and its relevance to African American culture and identity.
+The film explores the history and culinary tradition of soul food, and its relevance to African-American culture and identity.
 The film also documents black people that have modified their diet towards eating more vegetables.

+Critical reception

+HuffPost said "At its core, Soul Food Junkies succeeds in doing precisely what it calls for: to make healthy food part of popular culture.
+Byron Hurt isn't ready to abandon Soul Food.
+He just wants it to be healthier.
+He is not alone, and he has taken the debate on food to another level."

+NPR wrote "Director Byron Hurt's highly personal, often funny film explores how traditional Southern comfort fare became entwined with African-American identity.